Heart Squared: Online Faceting Designs and Diagrams

-Note2: The P2, C1 facets cut fast and are not far apart, so a bigger stone and/or a fine lap is a good idea.
-This should be a large stone – 10mm and up would be my suggestion.
-Besides 10mm is not that big and a heart shape really shows better in a larger size.
+The P2 and C1 facets cut fast and aren't far apart, so a bigger stone and/or a fine lap is a good idea.
+This should be a large stone.
+I recommend 10 mm and up.
+Besides, 10 mm isn't really that big, and a heart shape really shows better in a larger size.

-Note3: C2, C8, C13 are the same angle but broken up into different steps for ease of cutting.
-The two facets on the top of the heart C13 just touch in.
-I polished them in, they are just there to square up C10.
+C2, C8, and C13 are the same angle but broken up into different steps for ease of cutting.
+The two facets on the top of the heart, C13, just touch in.
+I polished them in.
+They're just there to square up C10.